ginstrom/paladin-novel/chapters/02_breaking-chains.md

 Once he was free, he passed the file to Gond.
 Gond's hands shook uncontrollably—not from effort, but from the bone-deep cold that had settled into his marrow.
 His lips had gone numb, and his breath came in short, visible puffs despite the mild spring air.
 Pell took the file back.

-"Hold still," Pell muttered through chattering teeth, his own fingers fumbling with the file.
-Dark humor crept into his voice even as his hands trembled.
-"At this rate, we'll die of old age before these bloody things come off.
-Though I suppose that's better than drowning."
+"Hold still, damn you," Pell muttered, teeth chattering so hard he could barely speak.
+His own fingers fumbled with the rusty file.
+"Gods, at this rate, we'll grow old and die before these cursed things are off.
+Still better than drowning, I suppose."

 Sim waited patiently for Pell to hand him the file, but Gond could see the priest's shoulders hunched against more than just the cold.
 The weight of the dead escapees pressed down on all of them, but on Sim more than the mercenaries who had seen their share of death.
+His hands trembled slightly as he worked the file—not from cold or exhaustion, but from something deeper.
+The violence of their escape, necessary though it was, seemed to cut at him in ways that went beyond the physical.

 "Well," Pell said finally, forcing lightness into his voice, "at least we're not fish food.
 Though I'm starting to think the fish might have had the easier time of it."